Coronavirus digest: Denmark halts AstraZeneca vaccination indefinitely | DW | 14.04.2021

 However, Sweden said it would stop vaccinations with the jab.

-Mainland China reported 12 new cases on Wednesday for the previous day, up from nine on Tuesday.
+Mainland China reported 12 new cases on Wednesday, up from nine on Tuesday.

-Meanwhile, the leader of Hong Kong's executive, Carrie Lam, on Wednesday said that vaccinated residents would soon be allowed to form "vaccination bubbles," enabling them to socialize with fewer restrictions.
+On Wednesday, the leader of Hong Kong's executive body, Carrie Lam, said vaccinated residents would soon be allowed to form "vaccination bubbles," enabling them to socialize with fewer restrictions.
 The port city is trying to encourage its residents to get inoculated, with only 8% of the population vaccinated since Hong Kong began issuing shots in February.

 Bhutan has given at least one vaccine to more than 94% of its adult population in just over two weeks.
 The small Asian country was able to administer 475,651 AstraZeneca shots after careful planning and preparation.